adambernst/TaxiTrip/README.txt

 for Phenomena Internship Application Coding Assignment
 =================================================================================

-Still to do:
-- comment code nicely and remove commented out code
-- upload to github

 Taxi Trip is an interactive website that teaches kids about the equation y = mx + b.